vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (i. e.
 Mārg. pūrṇimā ) of Varāha ( incarnation of Viṣṇu); bathe the image of Varāha with ghee and offer ghee in Agni, make ghee as naivedya and donate ghsta; on P. pārṇimā and two days prior to it observe fast and honour a brāhmaṇa with gift of a vessel full of ghee and gold; performer secures sila ( character, moral conduct); Vi.
 Dh.
 III, 208.
 1-5 q. by HV II.
 786-787.

-Sukravrala~When Friday and Jyesthā-nakṣatra coincide, one
+Sukravrala~When Friday and Jyeṣṭhā-nakṣatra coincide, one

 should observe nakta; when 7th such Friday is reached, one should place in a silver or bell-metal vessel golden image of Venus and worship it with white garments and sandalwood paste; place before image pāyasa and ghee and donate these and image with a prayer that Venus may remove all evil planetary influence and confer health and long life; vāravrata; Venus deity; HV II.
 579-80 (from Bhav.
 U.); vide also Agni 195.
 5.